OWASP/www-project-operational-technology-top-10/docs/the-top-10/index.md

   - unauthenticated/unauthorized communication without integrity protection
     - **note** this might be better suited for a "general problems in OT" and not a direct vulnerability
     - maybe replace with "attackers able to forge network requests"

+#### We depend upon mitigations (and very often physical/network separation)

+Problem: what happens, if this separation is not upheld?

+- dependence upon / defect mitigations
   - attackers abusing unexpected attack surfaces
     - devices with additional unknown services (features, management, backdoors, etc.)
     - shadow infrastructure / unknown devices